 Sugar gliders are very social and need companionship.
 This makes them bond well to their owners (especially if you use a bonding pouch) but even if you can provide a lot of attention and spend the necessary time with your glider, keeping a single glider is not ideal.
 Sugar gliders have a language all their own and live in colonies of up to 30 gliders in the wild.
 Housing a glider by themselves can lead to behavioral, mental, and emotional, and even physical problems for your pet.
 Strongly consider keeping more than one glider, if not several of them, in a flight cage.
 Humans cannot offer the same type of companionship and socialization that other sugar gliders can provide to each other.
 The vocalizations, grooming, and bonding that they provide for each other are irreplaceable by a human.

 In the wild, sugar gliders eat a variety of different foods depending on the season.
 They are omnivores and as pets, they are often fed specific diets that are recommended by experts and zoos.
 These are diets utilizing multiple foods but the base shold be an insectivore pellet, for rounded nutrition and it is great to help prevent dental disease.
 You can supplement this pellet with baby food, honey, fruits, vitamins, and other ingredients and then supplemented with fresh items such as fruit, vegetables, and insects.
 Formulated, pre-packaged diets for sugar gliders do exist at pet stores and online but they are not recommended as a staple diet since they are not nutritionally complete.
-The Needs of sugar glider have changed as more is learned about them.
+The needs of sugar gliders have changed as more is learned about them.

 Sugar gliders, like other exotic pets, have a multitude of ailments that can affect them.
 Metabolic bone disease due to inappropriate nutrition, injuries from getting stuck and gliding, diarrhea from eating too much fruit, and parasites are all commonly seen in pet sugar gliders.